Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Linearized theory: Lichnerowicz equation

 In the AdS black hole background, a simple criterion of the stability for massive spin-2 mode requires the positive mass squared of $M^2_n> 0$, which implies that

-The condition (\ref{alpha-c}) ensures that there is no tachyonic instability for $\delta \hat{R}_{\mu\nu}$ propagating on the AdS black hole background~\cite{Liu:2011kf}.
-However, $M^2_n> 0$ is not a necessary and sufficient condition for getting a stable black hole.
-One needs a further analysis to complete the stability analysis of the black hole.
-In the next section, the Gregory-Laflamme (GL) instability will appear for $0<M_n<M^t_n$ with $M^t_n$ threshold mass for GL instability.
-If $M^2_n<0(\alpha>\alpha_n)$, one does not need a further analysis because it implies the tachyonic instability.
-In addition, the case of $M_n^2=0(\alpha=\alpha_n)$ implies a critical gravity when one employs the transverse-traceless gauge for the metric perturbation $h_{\mu\nu}$, leading to another instability of log-gravity.
+This corresponds to tachyon-free condition for $\delta \hat{R}_{\mu\nu}$ propagating on the AdS black hole background~\cite{Liu:2011kf}.
+However, $M^2_n> 0~(0<\alpha<\alpha_n)$ is not a necessary and sufficient condition for getting a stable AdS black hole.
+One needs a further analysis to complete the stability analysis of the AdS black hole.
+In the next section, the Gregory-Laflamme (GL) instability will appear for $0<M_n<M^t_n$ with $M^t_n$ the threshold mass for GL instability.
+If $M^2_n<0(\alpha>\alpha_n)$, one does not need to perform a further analysis because it implies the tachyonic instability.
+Interestingly, the case of $M_n^2=0(\alpha=\alpha_n)$ indicates a critical gravity when one employs the transverse-traceless gauge for metric perturbation $h_{\mu\nu}$, leading to another instability of log-gravity.